gopherst/hidemyass/README.md

     response
     => #<Net::HTTPOK 200 OK readbody=true>

-This method defaults to return on HTTPSuccess (2xx)
+This method will try successive proxies until one returns HTTPSuccess (2xx).
-If you want more control to follow redirections or whatever, you can retrieve the proxies list and connect manually
+If you want more control (e.g. to follow redirections), you can retrieve the proxies list and connect manually

     HideMyAss.proxies.each do |proxy|
       response = Net::HTTP::Proxy(proxy[:host], proxy[:port]).start(@uri.host, @uri.port) do |http|